TooJuicyNCh3wy/Java-notes/02 - Variables.md

 My Number is: 123

 ```
-and remember taht the largest that "int" can go is 2,000,000,000 (Billion)
+and remember that the largest that "int" can go is 2,000,000,000 (Billion)

 sooo